 FIFA vs PES: Key Differences

 We know that PES will be using the Unreal Engine produced by Epic Games.
-What we don’t yet know, us whether it will be Unreal Engine 4 or 5.
-Unreal Engine 5 is due to arrive towards the end of 2021, so it’s more likely to be Unreal Engine 4.
-But either way, expect to see some major enhancements from a graphical perspective.
+While Unreal Engine is due towards the end of 2021, eFootball will use Unreal Engine 4, which still will see some major enhancements from a graphical perspective.

-FIFA is likely to continue running on the Frostbite engine, so we can probably expect more iterative improvements.
+FIFA will continue running on the Frostbite engine, so we can probably expect more iterative improvements.
 It is generally regarded as the prettier, more polished game.
 So it will be interesting to see how they both look in the 2022 editions.

 FIFA continues to set the standard on this though, and has enjoyed almost universal access to official team names, logos, and player names and likenesses.
 While Konami may have been able to pinch an exclusive in Juventus, they did lose the two Milanese teams.
 It's unlikely that FIFA's dominant position on this is likely to be significantly diluted in 2022.

 FIFA vs PES Players

 The licensing differences aren't just limited to team names either.
 FIFA undoubtedly has the advantage when it comes to the names and likenesses of real players.
 While Konami have made progress in securing more teams, and therefore more players, there are still significant gaps in how complete the rosters are.
 You will likely have no problem with player names in the major leagues and most international teams.
 PES has at least been able to secure many of the biggest names - most notably Lionel Messi and Cristiano Ronaldo.